 In September 2012 Russian Helicopters, a subsidiary of Oboronprom, signed a long-term contract with Ramenskoye Design Company (RDC) for deliveries of avionics equipment.
-As part of the contract, RDC is responsible for the supply of avionics packages for Ka-52 attack helicopter and Ka-52K advanced ship-based variant between 2013 and 2020.
+As part of the contract, RDC was responsible for the supply of avionics packages for Ka-52 attack helicopter and Ka-52K advanced ship-based variant between 2013 and 2020.

 Armaments on the attack helicopter

+The Ka-52 helicopters have high combat survivability and powerful weaponry.
 The starboard side of the fuselage is fitted with a NPPU-80 movable gun mount installed with 2A42 30mm automatic gun.
 The six wing-mounted external hardpoints can be attached with different combinations of weapons.

 The hardpoints can carry VIKHR anti-tank guided missiles (ATGM), ATAKA missiles with laser guidance system and B8V-20 rocket launchers for 80mm unguided S-8 rockets.
 VIKHR anti-tank missile has a range of eight to ten kilometres.
 The Ka-52s can also be armed with IGLA-V anti-aircraft guided missiles.